 Concerts begin at 7:30 PM on Saturday evenings and at 2:30 PM on Sunday afternoons.
 Please allow at least 15 minutes to find your seats before the show begins.
 Make sure to check the website for events happening before or after the concerts!

 Join Music Director Delta David Gier as he contextualizes the music and enriches the performance with background on guest artists and the repertoire.
 Concert Insights is held in the Mary W. Sommervold Hall of the Washington Pavilion.

 Join SDSO Assistant Conductor Thomas Fortner as he leads a pre-concert talk highlighting interesting features of the concert that evening.
 This fast-paced and energetic lecture takes place in the north lobby of the third floor prior to every Saturday evening Classical Concert.

 It is common courtesy to wait to applaud until a piece is finished.
 The end of a work is signified by the conductor putting his arms down and turning towards the audience.
 If you are unsure, you can wait for the rest of the audience to clap before you join in.

 Contrary to what most people think, formal attire is not required at symphony concerts.
 Most concert goers wear business casual.

 Performances are usually two hours long with a twenty-minute intermission.
 Drinks are available for purchase in the lobby before the concert and at intermission.

 No photography or videography is allowed in the concert hall.

-The South Dakota Symphony loves to have children exposed to the wonders of symphonic music during our Pops and Holiday Collage concerts.
+The South Dakota Symphony loves to have children exposed to the wonders of symphonic music during our Pops concerts.
 However, South Dakota Symphony Orchestra Classical Series concerts tend to be too long for young children.
 Children under the age of four are not permitted.